Let’s be frank: how much time do you spend investigating suspicious activity within your network?

-Behavior tracing intelligently tracks behaviors found in logs over an unlimited time frame and across multiple entities, allowing for a historical contextual view— all while extracting relevant attributes required for the analyst to make sense of the event.
+Persistent Behavior Tracing intelligently tracks behaviors found in logs over an unlimited time frame and across multiple entities, allowing for a historical contextual view— all while extracting relevant attributes required for the analyst to make sense of the event.

 Our behavior trace is a unique hash sum, calculated at processing time and includes fields describing each behavior.
 It automates behavioral identification using various methods aligned to the behavioral analytics and stores deduplicated behavior attributes to each event on a per entity basis.

 As a result, analysts are empowered with visibility to specific attack vectors, such as tracing a Web server attack and showing the first and last instance of each file being attacked.

 The historical view is available for analysts even after the original logs have been archived.